Conference 2025

 This session will include practical exercises.

-Facilitated by Luke Dukinfield (benefit and housing caseworker and Unite workplace rep who won a struggle for union recognition at a housing charity in West Yorkshire and recently stopped a redundancy) and Sam Morecroft (President of Sheffield TUC).
+Facilitated by Luke Dukinfield (benefit and housing caseworker and Unite workplace rep who won a struggle for union recognition at a housing charity in West Yorkshire and recently stopped a redundancy), Sam Morecroft (President of Sheffield TUC and University of Sheffield International College UCU, involved in organising outsourced Higher Education workers) and Sally Heier (Troublemakers At Work coordinator).

 Sacha’s Hotel, Jefferson Room